 If we continue looking at the different books in the Old Testament—that is, Exodus, Leviticus, Numbers, and Deuteronomy—we find that Jerusalem is not mentioned.
 The reason this is true is that the Israelites were down in Egypt at that time.
-One would think that when the Israelites came out of the land of Egypt and moved into the Promised Land, the land of Palestine, that we might find Jerusalem mentioned in the book of Joshua.
+One would think that when the Israelites came out of the land of Egypt and moved into the Promised Land, the land of Canaan, that we might find Jerusalem mentioned in the book of Joshua.
 That does not occur in the book of Joshua.
 The next time Jerusalem appears in the Old Testament is in the book of Judges.
 There we find in the opening chapter of the book, Judges 1:8, that sons of Judah defeat the city of Jerusalem.
 In Judges 1:8 we read,

 Then the sons of Judah fought against Jerusalem and captured it and struck it with the edge of the sword and set the city on fire.
 Judges 1:8 (NASB)